voidrak/Kombolcha-Water-CRM/README.md

 # Kombolcha Water CRM

 Welcome to **Kombolcha Water CRM**, a web-based customer service management system developed using **Laravel** for the backend and **Vue.js** for the frontend.
 This application is designed to enhance the operations of the Kombolcha Water Supply Service Office (KWSSO) by providing a streamlined platform for managing customer interactions and service requests.
-This project has been developed as a final year project for students.
+I  developed this project  as a final year project for students ( Upwork this is your fault 😁).

 ## Table of Contents